-Autosave recovers the content you were previously editing will be recovered using autosave …
+The content you were previously editing will be recovered using autosave …

 Content Recovery – Session Expired

-Sometimes, your login session will simply expire while you are in the middle of your work …
+Sometimes, your login session will simply expire …

 (Session expired notice)

-WordPress also warns you if the backup of the post you are currently working on is not the same as the version displayed in the content editor and gives you the opportunity to restore your autosaved backup.
+WordPress also warns you if the backup of the post you are currently looking at is different from the version you see in the content editor and gives you the opportunity to restore the autosaved version.

 (’The backup of this post in your browser is different from the version below.
-Restore the backup.’ warning)
+Restore the backup.’ notice)